- superior ergonomic design & styling

 - large diameter glove ports ergonomically located for greater operator arms movement

-- sliding chamber trays for easy access & transfer of product
+- sliding chamber tray for easy access & transfer of product

 - ISO Class 5 air cleanliness main chamber for product protection